eti-p-doray/fast_float_32_avr/README.md

 32 bit floating point math implementation optimized for AVR microcontrollers

+When developing applications on embedded systems, the computational power of microcontrollers is a limiting factor.
-This software is an implementation of floating point numbers wich allows the user to make basic operations on float type faster than with the compiler on an AVR micocontroller.
+This software is an implementation of floating point numbers wich allows the user to make basic operations on float type faster than using the compiler implementation on an AVR micocontroller.
+I developed this library to increase computation possibilities on microcontrollers, more specifically, to allow faster digital signal processing.

 =================